 This article provides an overview of the open container laws' prohibitions, exceptions, and differences.

-Motor vehicle.
 The open container law applies to all motor vehicles designed primarily for travel on public roads, regardless of whether the vehicle is in motion.
 So, drinking in a vehicle parked on a public street violates the statute.

 For purpose of the statute, a container is considered "open" if:

-Passenger area.
 Any person in the "passenger area" of the vehicle is prohibited from knowingly consuming or possessing an open container of alcohol.
 The passenger area is defined as seating areas and any area readily accessible from these areas, including the glove compartment.

 For the most part, the definitions and prohibitions found in the open alcohol container law also apply to open marijuana containers.
 One exception is with the definition of "open container."
 A violation for possession of an open marijuana container occurs only if:

-Certain passenger vehicles for hire—such as taxis and limousines—and motorhomes are exempted from the open container laws.
+Certain passenger vehicles for hire—such as taxis and limousines—and motorhomes are exempt from the open container laws.
 Passengers in these vehicles, other than the driver and front seat passenger, may consume and possess alcohol or marijuana.

 Violations of the open container laws are class A traffic infractions.
 Both offenses result in a $50 fine and a surcharge ($16 for open alcohol container; $7.80 for open marijuana container).
 More serious criminal penalties apply if the driver was under the influence.

 An underage offender—person under age 21—who violates either law is guilty of an unclassified petty offense.
 A petty offense is a criminal matter.
 A first offense is punishable by a maximum $100 fine and $25 surcharge.
 A court can also order the offender to complete a substance abuse education program.